fleetdm/fleet/docs/Contributing/API-for-contributors.md

 | dry_run   | bool   | query | Validate the provided scripts and return any validation errors, but do not apply the changes.                                                                         |
 | scripts   | array  | body  | An array of objects with the scripts payloads.
 Each item must contain `name` with the script name and `script_contents` with the script contents encoded in base64    |

 If no team (id or name) is provided, the scripts are applied for all hosts.
-After the call, the provided list of `scripts` will be the active scripts for that team (or no team) - that is, any existing script that is not part of that list will be removed, and an existing script with the same name as a new profile will be edited.
+After the call, the provided list of `scripts` will be the active scripts for that team (or no team) - that is, any existing script that is not part of that list will be removed, and an existing script with the same name as a new script will be edited.
 If the list of provided `scripts` is empty, all scripts are removed for that team (or no team).

 #### Example